All Episodes

 It's so funny.

-Anyway, um, then he goes on, Anderson Cooper.
+Anyway, then he goes on, Anderson Cooper.

-He says, Well, I'll give it a whack.
+He says, well, I'll give it a whack.

 And now here's Anderson Cooper.

-But I think it's funny that you have enough time in the White House, which is apparently you're so busy, you're able to sit around reading Hilson numbers with a really good prep from my team because the White House press team is superb.
+But I think it's funny that you have enough time in the White House, which is apparently you're so busy, you're able to sit around reading Hilson numbers.

 We have to live and die by ratings.

-We just it's it's what this business is.
+We just, it's what this business is.

-It's a little untold secret here.
+There's a little untold secret here.

 It's not that big a secret.

-We, you know, I've done this almost all of my career.
+I've done this almost all of my career.

 I get research on myself, and it's painful because the audience is brutally honest.

-But it's also if I pay attention to it and and go at it with the right attitude, which I do, and I'm like, okay, how can I improve?
+But it's also if I pay attention to it and go at it with the right attitude, which I do, and I'm like, okay, how can I improve?

 If Yogi Bear reruns are beating you, which they are on CNN, that's why I took back.

-I was gonna say fire Jeff Zucker.
+I was going to say, fire Jeff Zucker.

-Don't fire Jeff Zucker, keep him right where he is.
+Keep him right where he is.

 I mean, you know, besides conspiracy TV, which isn't even news, there really is an appetite for people to hear the truth.

-Anyway, but I get to distracted.
+Anyway, but I get distracted.

 She just kind of made a mistake.